 - You prefer convenience over control.

 - You want to delay required minimum distributions: The IRS has a mandatory requirement that you begin taking distributions by April 1 of the year following your 72nd birthday.
 However, you can delay taking distributions from your 401(k) if you are still working.
+This will potentially result in more compound interest over time.

 - You want to access your money earlier: You cannot usually withdraw your IRA until 59 ½ without triggering the government’s 10% early distribution penalty.
 Money from your 401(k) may be eligible for withdrawal at the age of 55 under certain circumstances.

-- Stronger legal protection: federal law protects all of your 401(k) assets in the event of certain legal troubles.
+- Stronger legal protection: Federal law protects all of your 401(k) assets in the event of certain legal troubles.

 - Less control: With an IRA you have full control of your assets.
 With a 401(k), your employer controls some aspects, such as where the money is and which investments are available to you.